TheRohanVerma/NumberPlateDetectorAndOCR/README.md

 2. Change the path for export.pkl file
 3. Change all the path to the paths where you have kept, DataForPlateNumFinder content
 4. Open all the .html files in templates folder and change paths if there is an error in loading CSS or images.
-## This application was developed by Rohan Verma (rv.97ad@gmail.com) and Komalmeet Singh (ksbonny1@gmail.com) as a project for submission in final semester of B.Tech.
+## This application was developed by Rohan Verma (rv.97ad@gmail.com) as a project for submission in final semester of B.Tech.
 CSE.
-Feel free to contact us for any query.
+Feel free to contact me for any query.
 ## Some snapshots of web application
 ![](Web%20App%20Screenshots/Screenshot%20(109).png)
 ![](Web%20App%20Screenshots/Screenshot%20(110).png)